snowcoders/sortier/README.md

         c1 } from "c"; // Inline comments will move with the import import { b2, b1 } from "./b";

-// Line comments and blank lines act like syntax barriers and will divide sorting blocks import { c1 } from "c1";
+// Blank lines act like context barriers and will divide sorting blocks import { c1 } from "c1";

 /* Union type example */